ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/15-html-templates.md

 ## Template Libraries
 This is where template libraries come in.
 A template library allows you to write your HTML content _as HTML in a separate file_ with a special syntax to inject dynamic programming script.
 This is often some variation of `<>` or `{}`.
 This approach allows you to validate the HTML, as the script portions are ignored as unknown tags (when using `<>`) or as static text.

-When the server is running, these templates are rendered, evaluating any code and suppling the applicable variables.
+When the server is running, these templates are rendered, evaluating any code and supplying the applicable variables.
 This process generates the HTML snippet.

 This is similar to what server pages do.
 However, server pages represent an _integrated_ approach - the server page framework defined all aspects of how you could interact with the OS, the web server, and other programs.
 In contrast, a template library provides the option of using templates within any project - obviously for generating HTML as part of a dynamic website, but potentially for other kinds of applications as well.

-Thus, a template rendering library gives us a lot of flexibilty in how and when we use it.
+Thus, a template rendering library gives us a lot of flexibility in how and when we use it.
 For example, in using the [Embedded JavaScript](https://ejs.co/) template library, we could rewrite our directory listing as:

 ```html
 <!doctype html>